NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-03-Working-With-Rasters-in-R-Python-GIS.md

 Coordinate Reference System based upon the CRS of another raster.
 If you want to actually CHANGE the CRS of a raster, you need to use the `projectRaster` function.

+##Challenge
+1. You can set the CRS and extent of a raster using the syntax `rasterWithoutReference@crs <- rasterWithReference@crs` and `rasterWithoutReference@extent <- rasterWithReference@extent`.
+Open band 90 in the
+band90 folder.
+You might want to look at it in QGIS first compared to the other rasters.
+Does it line up?
+Look closely at the extent and pixel size.
+Does anything look off?
+Fix what's missing.
+Export a new geotiff.
+Do things line up in
+<a href="http://www.qgis.org/en/site/" target="_blank">QGIS?</a>
+2. The code below creates a raster and seeds it with some data.
+Experiment with the code.
+What happens to the resulting raster's resolution when you change the range of lat and long values to 5 instead of 10?
+Try 20, 50 and 100?
+What is the relationship between the extent and the raster resolution?

+**Code Sample:**

+    latLong <- data.frame(longitude=seq( 0,10,1), latitude=seq( 0,10,1))
+    #make spatial points dataframe, which will have a spatial extent
+    sp <- SpatialPoints( latLong[ c("longitude" , "latitude") ], proj4string = CRS("+proj=longlat +datum=WGS84") )

+    #make raster based on the extent of your data
+    r <- raster(nrow=5, ncol=5, extent( sp ) )
+    r[]  <- 1
+    r[]  <- sample(0:50,25)
+    r

 ##Reprojecting Data
 If you run into multiple spatial datasets with varying projections, you can always **reproject** the data so that they are all in the same projection.
 Python